Monday March 9, 2015

 Dabbing refers to the process of consuming cannabis concentrates through a device called a "rig" which is similar to a water pipe or bong.
 There are a fewer major differences, however, aside from the substance used.

 First, the components needed to hit a dab rig are a bit different.
-For example, instead of a bowl on a stem, a dab rig will feature a nail, usually made out of titanium or glass (though ceramic nails are gaining in popularity).
-The heating method is also different; a blow torch is used to heat the nail prior to the concentrate even touching it.
+For example, instead of a bowl on a stem, a dab rig will feature a nail, usually made out of titanium or quartz (though ceramic nails are gaining in popularity).
+The heating method is also different; a butane torch is used to heat the nail prior to the concentrate even touching it.

 When heating a nail, may people will wait until the piece is glowing red hot.
 Though this may be ideal for shock value, it is not the safest temperature at which to dab.
 That's because a red-hot nail can reach temperatures of around 1000 degrees Fahrenheit; a temperature that will cause combustion and thus emit excess toxins.
 To avoid this, make sure that you let the nail cool down for a few seconds before taking your hit, especially if its heated to the point of red glow.